-The hottest food trends posted for 2015 prove that our taste preferences are rapidly changing.
-It’s time to pair wine more intelligently with your evolving new diet.
+The hottest food trends show our taste preferences are rapidly evolving.
+It’s time to pair wine more intelligently with newly inspired tastes.

-Go beyond “white wine with white meat and red wine with red meat”
+It’s time to go beyond “white wine with white meat and red wine with red meat.”

 6 Trends in Food Call For Off-The-Wall Wine Pairings